kalekundert/openbox_config/readme.txt

 Installation
 ============
 Copy these files into the openbox configuration directory, which usually has the following path:

     ~/.config/openbox

-By default, the configuration files use PyGTK to determine how large the screen is and to adjust the size of the windows accordingly.
-On Red Hat systems, these libraries can be installed using the following command:
+By default, the configuration files use `xrandr' to determine how large the screen is and to adjust the size of the windows accordingly.
+I'm not sure if this comes installed by default on most systems.
+If you have problems, the size of the screen can be specified manually be setting the screen_width and screen_height parameters in the scripts/geometry.py script.

-    $ yum install pygtk2

-Alternatively, the size of the screen can be specified manually be setting the screen_width and screen_height parameters in the scripts/geometry.py script.

 The following command can be used to force openbox to reload its configuration
 files:

     $ openbox --reconfigure

 Many of the keybindings use the control key.
 This is much more convenient if the caps lock key is replaced with an extra control.
 This can be done without too much trouble in GNOME, but I won't outline the process here because the internet is probably more up to date.

 Keybindings for Launching Programs
 ==================================
 These keybindings may need to be customized to your system, because everyone likes to use different editors and browsers.
 You can specify your favorite programs in the main keybinding script:

     ~/.config/openbox/scripts/keyboard.py

 For the terminal specifically, I've removed both the menu and the scrollbars.
 This helps the window fit better when using the default window sizes.

 A-q             Launch a terminal.
 (Default: sakura)